-With energy use in buildings accounting for 40% of global emissions, reducing energy demand from building operations is the most cost-effective method to achieve net zero while directly improving the customer’s bottom line.
+With the building industry accounting for 40% of Europe’s energy demand (UNEP), reducing energy demand from building operations is the most cost-effective method to achieve net zero while directly improving the customer’s bottom line.
 But reducing energy demand must not come at the expense of building performance or comfort, meaning solutions must be able respond to changing and dynamic building conditions.

 This solution was sourced in response to one of UKGBC’s past challenges on ‘Linking Building Occupancy to Energy Use’.